Who we are

 - Publish newsletters; create print, A/V, computer, and Internet education materials; maintain over 40 web sites; and translate materials into many languages.

-- Work in land-grant university cooperative extension services and tribal, state, trust, territory, and federal agencies across the nation.
+- Work in land-grant university cooperative extension services, industry, and tribal, state, trust, territory, and federal agencies across the nation.

 Why join us